Jimmy Monaghan

-Jimmy Monaghan (Irish: Seamus Ó Muíneacháin) is an Irish musician from Belmullet, Ireland.
+Jimmy Monaghan (Irish: Seamus Ó Muíneacháin) is a musician from Belmullet, Ireland.
 He has released music as a solo artist, and as a member of the anti-folk band Music for Dead Birds.
+He was listed as one of the top ten Galway-based musicians by The Irish Times in 2011.
+Irish music website Nialler9 has referred to him as "one of the more singular and quietly prolific voices working in Irish electronic music right now."